Helping You Through The Divorce Process In California

-With 19 years of experience, Rachel Castrejon works collaboratively with accountants, experts, appraisers, business valuation experts, pyschotherapists, parenting coordinators, realtors, estate planning attorneys and others to help you resolve all of your Family Law issues in an effective, efficient and dignified manner.
+With over 20 years of experience, Rachel Castrejon works collaboratively with accountants, experts, appraisers, business valuation experts, psychotherapists, parenting coordinators, realtors, estate planning attorneys and others to help you resolve all of your Marin County family law issues in an effective, efficient and dignified manner.

 California is a community property state.
 This means that assets and debts acquired during marriage are presumed to be community property and, absent an exception to the presumption such as a prenuptial agreement, title change or other exception, the assets and liabilities acquired during the marriage will be divided equally.
 This does not mean that each asset must be split, but rather that the value of all of the community assets and debts must be determined and allocated equally between the parties.
 If the parties are unable to agree to an allocation of assets and debts, the court will decide the allocation.
 Throughout the divorce process, Rachel Castrejon will assist you in determining the best way to allocate the assets and liabilities to accomplish the goals that are most important for you.

 As the advent of technology and business grows, family law issues evolve and require familiarity with complex compensation packages that include stock/options/restricted stock units and other forms of nontraditional compensation.
 Likewise, startups and long-standing businesses, whether small or large, need to be valued.
 Having familiarity in these areas allows Rachel Castrejon to assist her clients in resolving spousal and child support issues and complex business valuations by taking into consideration all aspects of compensation and valuation and working collaboratively with experts in business valuation.